Who should be City Council District 4's next representive? The candidates tell you who, why, and more

 “That has had a major effect upon them, and while I grew up in that neighborhood it was a vibrant, middle-class neighborhood.”

-Orcutt, co-owner of the Mercury Lounge, said it was interesting to see how perspectives on issues are different depending on what part of the district you’re in.
+Orcutt, co-owner of the Mercury Lounge, said it was interesting to see how perspectives on issues are different depending on what part of the district someone is in.

 “I really feel there would be a fundamental support behind a readjustment and reallocation of certain budgets for different agencies if they knew more of the success metrics and the limitations of groups like the CRT," said Fransein, director of development and project manager at Tulsa Metropolitan Ministry.

-Bellis, executive director of Take Control Initiative, described a similar experience, saying the campaign has helped her get a better sense of how many plans and programs have been developed over the last decade that have yet to be fully implemented.
+Bellis, executive director of the Take Control Initiative, described a similar experience, saying her campaign has helped her get a better sense of how many plans and programs have been developed over the last decade that have yet to be fully implemented.

 She pointed to A Way Home for Tulsa as one example.
-The program helps get people experiencing homeless get off the streets by offering them temporary work and access to social services.
+The program helps homeless people get off the streets by offering them temporary work and access to social services.

 “I think I’ve developed a larger awareness of the need to see thoughtful existing plans through more than churn out new ones,” Bellis, 33, said.